-- For some courses, we need to charge the full fee because the government does not fund the type of course or the level.
-For example, Food Hygiene courses, Health and Safety courses and EFL (English as a Foreign Language) courses.
-For a list of government-funded courses please visit gov.uk
+For some courses, we need to charge the full fee because the government does not fund the type of course or the level.
+For examplend EFL (English as a Foreign Language) courses.
+For a list of government-funded courses please visit gov.uk.

-- You will need to pay full fees if you cannot provide evidence of immigration status e.g. residency in the EU over the past 3 years, for example, if you are on a Visitor Visa, you will NOT be eligible for funding.
+You will need to pay full fees if you cannot provide evidence of immigration status e.g. residency in the EU/UK.
+For example, if you are on a Visitor Visa, you will NOT be eligible for funding.

 Please note: This policy will be reviewed annually or when any new funding rules are put in place by the government.